Are you wondering how to teach writing in your Homeschool?

 Most of the time a child can be prompted to narrate by just asking the child to tell what the passage was about.
 Sometimes, however, another prompt may be needed.
 There are many different creative writing prompts or narration starters which can help your child to begin a narration.

 Style is all about learning how to write effectively and with clarity.
 A child who has been taught to narrate from early on, has already learned to sequence and construct sentences and thoughts.
 This is a fantastic advantage.
-Read more about how to write with Style - how to teach creative writing with stylistic elements and how to understand the different forms of writing.
+Read more about how to teaching writing with Style - how to teach writing with stylistic elements and how to understand the different forms of writing.